akanksha718/leetmatrix/README.md

-it tells the scores of leetcode
+it tells the question count of the leetcode account entered